Outsourced Construction Accounting

 Job costing is a critical component in customizing a chart of accounts for construction.
 It enables detailed tracking of all project costs, including direct costs like labor and materials, and indirect costs such as equipment rentals.
 A well-structured construction COA should integrate seamlessly with job costing systems to provide detailed tracking and reporting on a per-project basis.

-Construction-Specific Chart of Accounts (COA) Best Practices
+Construction Chart of Accounts Best Practices

 1. Categorization: Breaking Down Costs into Direct, Indirect, and G&A